LlewBach/aj-builder/README.md

 ### Buttons and Links

-On the advice of GPT-4, I reformatted by footer button elements to an anchor element and styled it as a button.
+On the advice of GPT-4, I reformatted my footer button elements to an anchor element and styled it as a button.
 From the Bootstrap documentation, I gather that button elements are most often used to trigger JavaScripts.

 I formatted the footer button anchor to have a .btn-light class to contrast with the footer's dark theme.